Tuesday, 23 July 2024

 Tier1 means this is available as an opening scenario. #Anomalous refers to general unnatural phenomena; #Memetic indicates mind- or memory-altering effects.
 PLAYWRIGHT is my codeword for possible King in Yellow involvement, and STATIC PROTOCOL is what gets invoked on your ass if Delta Green suspects you of being infected with the madness of that notorious theatre play.

-BACKGROUND ON COBBLED-TOGETHER MONSTROSITY
+BACKGROUND ON COBBLED-TOGETHER SCENARIO

-My rationale was that the opening of the BESTOW hypercube into the Exfield art gallery was caused by the King in Yellow trying to get a foothold in our reality.
+My rationale was that the opening of the BESTOW hypercube into the Exfield art gallery was caused by the King in Yellow entity trying to get a foothold in our reality.
 The BESTOW scenario has agents get a text with the hint to the route they have to walk; I ruled this was delivered through the influence of the KiY.
 If they walk the hypercube in the B-E-S-T-O-W direction, they end up in Carcosa and get infected with the Yellow Sign; if they return W-O-T-S-E-B, they take that infection back to their own world.

 Alternate build for the BESTOW room.
 Visually more interesting than the previous one, but too medieval for my taste.